openjs-foundation/cross-project-council/NEW_PROJECT_APPLICATION.md

 Please refer to [the Cross Project Council's Charter](https://github.com/openjs-foundation/cross-project-council/blob/master/CPC-CHARTER.md).
 Please keep your answer to less than 250 words.

+## Desired Initial Project Phase

+Please refer to [Section III, Stages - Definitions & Expectations](https://github.com/openjs-foundation/cross-project-council/blob/master/PROJECT_PROGRESSION.md#iii-stages---definitions--expectations) of PROJECT_PROGRESSION.md.

+At Large / Growth / Impact

+## Project Website

+Include link

+## Social Media Accounts

+Links to social media accounts

+## Official Communication Channels

+List current channels e.g.: Slack / IRC / Mailing lists

+## Governance Structure

+* Is there a leadership team?
+* Who are the members of the leadership team?
+* How are members of the leadership team nominated?
+* How are individuals outside of leadership given commit access?
+* Please share links to all existing documentation e.g. GOVERNANCE.md / CONTRIBUTING.md

 ## List of all repos that are part of the project

 For each repository, please provide: